-Fourth stop was at the Flinders Chase National Park.
+The fourth stop was at the Flinders Chase National Park.
 The national park is densely populated by natural vegetation and thick eucalyptus trees.

-Sixth and the last stop before returning to the wharf were at the Admirals Arch.
+The sixth and the last stop before returning to the wharf were at the Admirals Arch.
 This was definitely the prettiest and my most favourite spot on Kangaroo Island.
 The Admirals Arch is a home to fur seals and is a naturally formed arch.

 Review of Sea Link Travel Group